cncf/kubernetes-community-days/planning/marketing-promotion.md

 * Sponsor cards.
 * Professional images and/or those shared by the community can be posted during or after events to highlight the range of event features + promote community engagement.
 * [Photog](https://github.com/rtts/photog) turns a directory tree of source images into a beautiful photography website that maximizes the ease of both viewing and downloading the pictures.

-Event Hashtag

-* To avoid fragmentation + establish brand awareness in the community, the official event hashtag to be used will be the same as the event handle: #KubernetesCommunityDays